-The Truth on Wives’ Tales, Myths, and Traditions on Choosing Ripe Watermelon
+The Truth on Techniques and Traditions for Choosing Ripe Watermelons

 Earlier this month, I published an article on harvesting watermelons.
-I took you through the paces of choosing the perfect watermelon through various outward indications.
-These signs I took for granted, assuming them to be tried and true.
+I took you through the paces of choosing the perfect ripe watermelon through various outward indications.
+These signs I took for granted, assuming most of them to be tried and true.

-The more I thought about it, however, the more I suspected some of the indications as mere myths, and not facts.
-Today I want to separate fact from fallacy.
-With 6 watermelons, we will explore six traditional indications for judging ripeness.
-Notably, the indications for the best watermelons are:
+The more I thought about it, however, the more I suspected at least one of those tricks to be mere myth or lore.
+Today, my son and I want to separate fact from fallacy by putting each of these methods to the test.
+With six watermelons, we will explore six traditional indications for judging a good watermelon.

 - Dark, dull watermelon

 - Yellow ground spot / field spot, instead of the white bottom that indicates unripe melons

 - Knock producing deep pitch = best ripe melon; hollow sound = unripe melons